The Experience of Bharatiyata

 In other words, Bharatiyata is part of my daily lived experience.
 Even if it is a distorted version of some ideal of what Bharatiyata should mean.
 What do you think?

-5 replies on “The Experience of Bharatiyata”
+5 responses to “The Experience of Bharatiyata”

 The importance of asking this question is that people will start thinking on these lines.
 However, I’m not quite sure how useful most responses would be simply because many like us have no experience of Bharat.
 We have immense love for Bharat but not much experience of it.
 Consequently our answers would have half sentences, many a times copy-pasted, many a times informed and inspired from Western critique of modernity (and we may make the mistake of considering them authentic Bharatiya response to modernity).